aritro6/Teacher-Rating/pair_morning.md

 ___

 # Joining batting data with salary data.
-Now that we have our batting stats all clean and tight,  we want to be able to look up a players batting stat and see how much they are making.
+Now that we have our batting stats all clean and tight,  we want to be able to look up a player's batting stat and see how much they are making.
 Since our dfBatting doesn't have any salary information...

 ### Your next job is to merge the Batting.csv with the Salaries.csv
 1. Load in Salaries.csv as ```dfSals```
 2. If you print ```dfSals.yearID.min()```, you will notice that it only contains data from 1985 and above.
-Since our dfBatting contains data froml like the 1800's a merge may get messy.
+Since our dfBatting contains data from the 1800's, a merge may get messy.
-3.  **From dfBatting, remove all data that is from before 1985**
+3.  **From dfBatting, remove all data before 1985**
 4. Now that our data files are nice and clean, find a column (primary key) that you can use to merge the two dataframes with.
 Use ```pd.merge()``` to merge the dfBatting and dfSals together as a new dataframe called ```mergeddf```.
 5. Drop any columns that are repetitive, and also get rid of `G_old`.